Schnoeff/Fullstack-milestone-project/README.md

 Inspiration form this project came from my dad who has always wanted to have a professional car valeting service.

 I must also metion that without the help of some of the tutors especially Tim my website would not be fucntion as it is now.

+The information for the car packages used in my website were taken directly from [https://www.valetsonyourdrive.com/car-valeting/packages-pricing/] to get legitimate package descriptions and prices.